 When I look at ZimDancehall (simply shortform for Zimbabwean Dancehall or Ragga music) in general, the genre has truly swept Zimbabweans off their feet.

 You probably came across those "Handidye Sadza Kumba Kwenyu" tees in the last few years, right?
-We made those... then the bootleggers did their thing but you know how Zim goes.
+We made those... then the bootleggers did their thing.
 You create something and someone hijacks the idea.
 We were hurt but that story for another day.
 If you want to wear THE ORIGINAL Handidye Sadza Kumba Kwenyu tees, click the link below and buy yours now.
-It would mean a lot and would help us pay the bill for this website.
-Chokwadi.
+It would mean a lot and would help us pay the bills for this website.